Reporting Sexual Misconduct, Sexual Violence, and Gender-based Discrimination

 In all complaints of sexual misconduct, sexual violence, and gender discrimination, all parties will be informed of the outcome.
-The University also must statistically report the occurrence on campus of major violent crimes, including certain sex offenses, in an Combined Annual Security & Fire Safety Report of campus crime statistics.
+The University also must statistically report the occurrence on campus of major violent crimes, including certain sex offenses, in a Combined Annual Security and Safety Report of campus crime statistics.
 This statistical report does not include personally identifiable information.

 What if I do not want to pursue an investigation?

 If the Complainant does not wish to pursue any remedy under the Title IX Policy and/or requests that his or her complaint remain confidential, the University will consider the Complainant's request.
 However, the University is required to investigate and take reasonable action in response to information received as part of the investigation.
 The Title IX Coordinator, in conjunction with the appropriate Deputy Coordinator/Investigator, will weigh the Complainant's request against the following factors:

 - Whether there have been other complaints of sexual misconduct, sexual violence, or gender-based discrimination against the same Accused.